Mactaquac Provincial Park | Parks | Explore New Brunswick's Provincial Parks | NB Parks

 Mactaquac Provincial Park Campground

-During summer season, Mactaquac Provincial Park’s campground provides more than 300 campsites in both open and wooded areas (2 of which are wheelchair accessible) and features, hot showers and kitchen shelters.
-The recreation centre provides children’s entertainment and activities.
+Mactaquac Provincial Park’s campground provides more than 300 campsites in both open and wooded areas (2 of which are wheelchair accessible) and features, hot showers and kitchen shelters.

 Trails